brandmaker/devportal-website/src/content/guides/mbi.md

 ### Request Validation

-All requests against the Consumer are signed by the MBI according to <https://tools.ietf.org/id/draft-cavage-http-signatures-07.html> The creator of the Consumer is responsible for validating requests against the signature and corresponding public key of the BrandMaker system before processing them and discarding invalid requests.
+All requests against the Consumer are signed by the MBI according to <https://tools.ietf.org/id/draft-cavage-http-signatures-07.html> The creator of the Consumer is responsible for validating requests against the signature and corresponding public key of the Uptempo system before processing them and discarding invalid requests.

-### Requests to the BrandMaker API
+### Requests to the Uptempo API

-An MBI Consumer is not "per se" authorized to send requests to the BrandMaker APIs.
-Rather, this requires valid authentication to the BrandMaker system.
-BrandMaker provides the OAuth2-compliant service "BrandMaker CAS" for this purpose.\
+An MBI Consumer is not "per se" authorized to send requests to the Uptempo APIs.
+Rather, this requires valid authentication to the Uptempo system.
+Uptempo provides the OAuth2-compliant service "CAS" for this purpose.\
 See: <https://developers.brandmaker.com/guides/auth/>

-Please note that all requests to the BrandMaker system APIs are always made in the context of an authenticated and authorized user.
+Please note that all requests to the Uptempo system APIs are always made in the context of an authenticated and authorized user.
 Its rights and roles affect the result of each request.